3und60/DevslopesCourses/README.md

-# DevslopesCourses
+# Devslopes Courses
-This is a rep for my iOS Develops Courses from an Online Learning Plattform
+This is a rep for my iOS Develops Courses from an Online Learning Plattform.